Project Context

 Goals

-• Introduce a parent–child account model that supports multi-level organizations
+provide greater account structural flexibility (by introducing parent-child account model that supports multi-level organizations)

 How might we design a scalable account creation system that empowers enterprise merchants to manage their account on their own — while maintaining compliance efficiency?